jhvanderschee/hugocodex/content/posts/creating-branches-of-nested-pages.md

     {{ end }}
 {{ end }}
 ```
+Again, notice the print and the space.
 Finally we can put this in an array (variable), like this:

     {{ $activeitems := split ($.Scratch.Get "activeitems") " " }}